Myanmar's military: A state within a state | DW | 12.02.2021

 Until his assassination in 1948, Aung San considered a strong army indispensable, as only it could guarantee the country's independence and unity.
 The army's motto, which is still valid today, originated in Japan.
 It reads: "One blood, one voice, one command."

-In the years after independence, the military saw its main task as fighting communist and ethnic insurgency movements, and preserving the unity of the country, which was threatened with disintegration.
+In the years after independence, the military saw its main task as fighting communist and ethnic insurgency movements, and preserving the unity of the country.
 The military always put security above everything else, developing a "paranoid security complex" that persists to this day, Bünte stressed.
 "The impression that you are surrounded by enemies has not changed since the founding of the state."

 This system remains largely intact today.
 According to all that is known about the recent military coup, an important factor was that army chief Min Aung Hlaing would have had to leave the military in 2021 and no follow-up post could be found for him in the civilian government.
 This was partly because the military's proxy party, the Union Solidarity and Development Party (USDP), had performed poorly in the November 2020 elections.